tricks7/basic-website/drills/version-2/README.md

 # Simple Site 2

-For this drill, you will create a blog.
+For this drill, you will create a landing page for a blog.
+Create your `index.html` and `styles.css` files in this, the version-2 directory.

 Create the blog's landing page from the screenshot below, given the following
 constraints: